-“My favorite class at Carthage so far has been American Literature, due to the class’s content, my professor, and the relationship between all of the students in the class.
+“My favorite class has been American Literature, due to the class’s content, my professor, and the relationship between all of the students in the class.
 I was always so eager to go to that class.
 Every class period provided a unique learning experience.
-My professor, Shannon Brennan, was very enthusiastic about the class, and her excitement during our discussions made the students more interested in the subject.
+Professor Shannon Brennan was very enthusiastic about the class, and her excitement during our discussions made the students more interested in the subject.
 This class, in particular, helped me to grow as a reader, writer, and thinker.”

 Opportunities at Carthage

 “I chose Carthage because of the endless opportunities available to students.
 For example, Carthage offers the chance to take J-Term study tours, which allows students to expand upon their studies in new, exciting places.
 Last year, I had the opportunity to travel to the Franco-Caribbean island of Guadeloupe for two weeks.
 While there, I was able to broaden my knowledge of the French language while becoming immersed in the island’s French culture.